siyavuyachagi/vuesanity/README.md

 ## 💖 Sponsor VueSanity

-VueSanity is an open-source form validation and utility library for Vue — built and maintained by [@siyavuyachagi](https://github.com/siyavuyachagi).
+VueSanity is an open-source form validation and utility library for Vue/Nuxt — built and maintained by [@siyavuyachagi](https://github.com/siyavuyachagi).

 Your sponsorship helps me dedicate more time to improving the library, adding new validators, maintaining documentation, and providing ongoing support.